Before, I climbed the corporate ladder. Now, I have a crystal business, selling crystals for a living.

 A funny thing happened during this process: My friends and family became my biggest sources of strength.
 After deciding to pursue Hidden Hippie, my parents began to tell me I sounded like a different person.
 It was like I was someone who was dieting and losing weight.
 I may not have noticed my progress, but my friends and family always remarked how much more at peace I seemed.
 It was just the motivation I needed to get over the inevitable tough times.

-2. Remember: you are not 100% defined by your business
+Lesson #2: You are NOT defined by your business

 Your business may be niche, but you are not.